slerman12/UnifiedML2old/README.md

 ## :thinking: More Deets

-### *Unified*?

-**All agents support discrete, continuous, classification, and generative domains, for all suites and tasks.**
+All agents support discrete, continuous, classification, and generative domains, for all suites and tasks.

 **RL**: All agents implement our "Creator" and/or "DPG" framework to support both continuous and discrete contol.

-**Classification** is treated as a reinforcement learning suite called "Classify" akin to Atari or DMC, with datasets like CIFAR-10 re-framed as tasks of that suite, and yield labels rather than rewards.
+**Classification** is treated as a reinforcement learning suite called "Classify" akin to Atari or DMC, with datasets re-framed as tasks that yield labels rather than rewards.

-All classification tasks support the ```RL=false``` flag to disable auxiliary reinforcement learning on top of supervised learning, to perform just standard classification.

 **Generative modeling** reframes the Actor-Critic as a Generator-Discriminator, a surprisingly simple reformulation.